pallavi0120/ai-lead-generation-agent/README.md

 # AI Lead Generation Agent (Task 02)

 ## Why I Chose This Task
-[cite_start]I chose Task 02 because it allows me to demonstrate my skills in combining web scraping with Large Language Models (LLMs) to solve a real-world business problem: manual lead prospecting[cite: 72]. [cite_start]This project showcases how AI can autonomously identify high-intent buying signals and enrich them with professional contact data[cite: 73, 190].
+I chose Task 02 because it allows me to demonstrate my skills in combining web scraping with Large Language Models (LLMs) to solve a real-world business problem: manual lead prospecting.This project showcases how AI can autonomously identify high-intent buying signals and enrich them with professional contact data.

 ## Overview
-[cite_start]This autonomous AI agent monitors online platforms for buying signals within the Real Estate and PropTech sectors[cite: 70]. [cite_start]It identifies companies undergoing digital transformation or adopting tech solutions, classifies their intent using Llama-3, and discovers key executives for outreach[cite: 72, 75].
+This autonomous AI agent monitors online platforms for buying signals within the Real Estate and PropTech sectors.
+It identifies companies undergoing digital transformation or adopting tech solutions, classifies their intent using Llama-3, and discovers key executives for outreach.

 ## Architecture
 The system follows a four-step pipeline:
-1. [cite_start]**Signal Monitoring:** Polls Google News RSS and scrapes industry-specific news (Inman PropTech) for keywords like 'proptech launch' or 'real estate digital'[cite: 81, 85].
+1. **Signal Monitoring:** Polls Google News RSS and scrapes industry-specific news (Inman PropTech) for keywords like 'proptech launch' or 'real estate digital'.
-2. [cite_start]**Intent Classification:** Uses Llama-3.1-8b (via Groq) to analyze the news for intent (YES/NO), extract company names, and assign an urgency score from 1-10[cite: 87, 88].
+2. **Intent Classification:** Uses Llama-3.1-8b (via Groq) to analyze the news for intent (YES/NO), extract company names, and assign an urgency score from 1-10.
-3. [cite_start]**Contact Discovery:** For every qualified lead, the agent performs a targeted search to find the CEO, CTO, or Founder's LinkedIn profile[cite: 90].
+3. **Contact Discovery:** For every qualified lead, the agent performs a targeted search to find the CEO, CTO, or Founder's LinkedIn profile.
-4. [cite_start]**Reporting:** Deduplicates entries and exports a structured lead list to CSV and Excel format[cite: 93, 97].
+4. **Reporting:** Deduplicates entries and exports a structured lead list to CSV and Excel format.